krahets/hello-algo/en/docs/chapter_stack_and_queue/stack.md

 When implementing a stack using a linked list, we can consider the head node of the list as the top of the stack and the tail node as the bottom of the stack.

-As shown in the Figure 5-2 , for the push operation, we simply insert elements at the head of the linked list.
+As shown in Figure 5-2, for the push operation, we simply insert elements at the head of the linked list.
 This method of node insertion is known as "head insertion."
 For the pop operation, we just need to remove the head node from the list.

 === "LinkedListStack"
     ![Implementing Stack with Linked List for Push and Pop Operations](stack.assets/linkedlist_stack_step1.png){ class="animation-figure" }